roger-zhang-eng/Exercise1/README.md

 ## Basic function
 - Locate user current position by CoreLocation.
-- Get Cafe Shop JSON data by RestKit.
+- Get Cafe Shop JSON data by RestKit, which handle connection URL and data decode.
 - Display cafe shop informatioin in TableView, and sorted by distance.
 - Display cafe shop location in the MapView by MapKit.